jyothsna9797/FitnessTracking/README.md

  ## Features of Fitness Tracking Application:
  - User could be able to login or signup to the application so that they have track of the activities.
- - User could be able to check his/her daily history tracking in the home page.
  - User could be able to check his/her BMI results based on height, weight, age and gender.
- - User could be able to check his diet plan sheet on a daily basis according to his daily exercises.
+ - User could be able to check his diet plan chart.
  - User could be able to update the profile page with the personal information.
  - User could be able to find the workouts based on their BMI results.
  - User can able to find the Demo of the workout and the time tracked to do that.
- - User can get remainder for the workout on daily basis.

  ## Software Requirements:
 - AndroidStudio: We have used Android Studio for developing the Application.
 - Java: The intents, layouts and other functionalities are developed using java code.
-- SQL: To store user credentials or any information we have used SQL as a database.
+- FireBase Database: To store user credentials or any information we have used Firebase as a database.

 ## Detail Information:
 ### Launch Page: